-Ignoring these signs or symptoms can be detrimental to your oral health, and may lead to further complications including increased pain or an abscessed tooth.
+Ignoring these signs or symptoms may lead to further complications including increased pain, facial swelling or spread infection.
 If you are unsure about any of the symptoms you’re experiencing, Schedule an appointment with Central Park Dentists in Manhattan or Brooklyn, for a consultation and evaluation.

-For most patients, a root canal can be performed in a single visit.
-Our pre-treatment preparation ensures that both the tooth and the affected area are fully anesthetized for the entire procedure.
-In most cases, once the tooth is repaired we recommend protecting it with a porcelain crown to prevent fracture.
+We begin by ensuring both the tooth and the affected area are fully anesthetized for the entire procedure.
+In most cases, once the tooth is repaired we recommend protecting it with a ceramic crown to prevent fracture.

 After full anesthesia is achieved, treatment will be completed in either one or two appointments based on the health of the pulpal tissue.
-If your tooth was severely infected, we may opt to place a medication in your canals for one or two weeks before completing the root canal to effectively decontaminate the area.
-A temporary filling will be used in between treatments to keep the area sterile.
-The height of the tooth is reduced so that this new tooth is not an active player in the bite.
+First, we will remove decayed tooth structure and infected pulpal tissue.
+We then clean and shape the roots of your teeth to eradicate bacteria in the canals of your tooth.
+Once the canals are clean, we will place material to seal the canal.
+A temporary filling will then be placed to seal the treatment from harmful bacteria and the height of the tooth is reduced so that this new tooth is not an active player in the bite.

 After your Rooth Canal